 Low temperatures can cause health problems for older people.
-There are several quick ways to help you keep warm at home during colder months.
+Here are a few quick ways to stay warm at home during colder months:

-- Sheepskin slippers or bootees are comfortable and great for keeping feet warm.
+- Sheepskin slippers or bootees are great for keeping feet warm and comfortable.

 - ‘Snugs’ are soft, ergonomically designed pillows that fit around the body, providing extra comfort and warmth when sitting or lying down.
 Heated throws are a good option to use on the sofa – choose one with easy-to-use controls.

 - Consider investing in heated bedding, including electric under-blankets or toppers, that fit over the mattress; or electric over-blankets, which lie over the top of the duvet.
 Read the Which?
 Home & garden guide on how to buy the best electric blanket for information on which type to buy, and details about useful features.

 - Heated chair pads provide comfort and even gently massage your lower back.
 This can be particularly useful if you have limited mobility and tend to sit in the same position for long periods of time.